abyaadrafid/academic-kickstart/content/home/experience.md

   description = """
   Contributions :

-  * Developing a Unix host from scratch using only system calls.
+  * Developing a Unix host from scratch using socket programming.
   * Developing a GNOME-like terminal for the Unix Host.
   """